7 questions to ask your future employer before accepting an offer

 Ask about the foreseen compensation evolution.
 Ask if the company has salary grids tied to career paths.
 Great companies usually have a clear and transparent path of evolution.

 Don’t be too picky about this part, but don’t wait for the last moment to enquire about those.
-Health, retirement, meal allowance, travel allowance, and home stations are often under-estimated perks but can make a significant difference on your final “net in the pocket”.
+Health, retirement benefits, meal allowance, travel allowance, and home stations are often under-estimated perks but can make a significant difference on your final “net in the pocket”.
 Your personal status here can have a huge impact (full remote, family, children…)

 This one is often misunderstood.
 Ask if you will get equity.
 Maybe yes, maybe no. Whether your package includes equity or not, it’s usually a good sign when new joiners ask for equity, as it shows long-term interest and commitment to the company.